Skip to content

 id: chill

-run: chill-out check > chill-out-report.txt
+run: uvx chill-out check > chill-out-report.txt

 continue-on-error: true

-- name: Open an issue if a violation was found
+- name: Open issue on violation

 if: steps.chill.outcome == 'failure'